-We are looking for new skaters!
-We encourage anyone who wants to give roller derby a try to come along to our New Skater Training, every Monday, 7:30pm – 9:30pm.
-The sessions are open to anyone over the age of 18, men and women, and the cost for the session includes kit hire (that’s skates and safety equipment.
+Want to play roller derby?
+We hold New Skater Training every Monday, 7:30pm – 9:30pm.
+The sessions are open to anyone over the age of 18, men and women, and the cost for the session includes kit hire (that’s skates and safety equipment).

 Upon reaching a good level of competency, you will be asked to sign up to our league and be eligible to join weekly team training on Wednesdays in addition to the Monday sessions, while you take your WFTDA minimum skills assessment.
 Male skaters with an interest in playing the game will be offered the option of joining our brother league, the Knights of Oldham.

 Practice Times: Every Monday night 7.30pm – 9.30pm at The Thunderdome.
 The training session will start bang on 7:30pm, so please arrive at 7:00pm to get kitted up!